When should I use Datashader?#

 rasterize() while also calling

 shade() to generate RGB pixel values, at which point the plotting library would not be able to report the mapping from value to color, as it only would have seen the final RGB values.
-Of course, if you let the plotting library do the colormapping, you will no longer be able to use Datashader-specific features like histogram equalization, which would then need to be implemented by the plotting library if you want to have colorbars for such cases.
+Of course, if you let the plotting library do the colormapping, you will no longer be able to use Datashader-specific features like histogram equalization, which would then need to be implemented by the plotting library (as now done for Bokeh) if you want to have colorbars for such cases.

 See the Performance user guide for the available options for working with columnar/multidimensional/ragged data on single-core/multi-core/distributed/CPU/GPU resources in or out of core for each available glyph.